 Our trauma-informed behavioral health professionals are waiting for you with open arms.
 We have been dismantling the stigma surrounding addiction and helping people get sober since 2006, and we are ready to help you, too.

 Rest assured you will not be judged when you call us at (833) 993-1914.
 If you feel more comfortable, you can even send us a message online.
+We provide compassionate care to patients at our locations in Charlotte and Asheville.

 We are here to find what works for you and help you rediscover the joys of sober living – don’t hesitate to call or click today.